Chabauty--Kim, finite descent, and the Section Conjecture for locally geometric sections

 It is natural to divide Grothendieck's Section Conjecture into two subproblems, stating that each of the two inclusions in~\eqref{eq:section_conjecture_inclusions} is a bijection: \begin{enumerate} \item Show that every Selmer section is induced by a $K$-rational point. \item Show that every section is Selmer. \end{enumerate}

 The second problem amounts to the $p$-adic Section Conjecture, i.e.\ the analogue of the Section Conjecture over finite extensions of~$\bQ_p$.
 Just like for number fields, the $p$-adic Section Conjecture is still open, although there are some partial results, most notably the proof of the Birational $p$-adic Section Conjecture \cite{koenigsmann:SC}.
 The latter implies that every birationally liftable section of $\pi_1^{\et}(X) \to G_K$ (i.e., lifting to a section of $G_{K(X)} \to G_K$, where $K(X)$ is the function field of~$X$) is Selmer \cite[Proposition~1]{stix:birationalSC}.

-In this paper we are concerned with the first problem, which we call the Selmer Section Conjecture.\footnote{As remarked above, this variant of the Section Conjecture is natural, both in being a possible route towards addressing the Section Conjecture itself, and also in its connection to the finite descent obstruction, as we explain in \S\ref{ss:finite_descent}.
+This paper is concerned with the first problem, which we call the Selmer Section Conjecture.\footnote{As remarked above, this variant of the Section Conjecture is natural, both in being a possible route towards addressing the Section Conjecture itself, and also in its connection to the finite descent obstruction, as we explain in \S\ref{ss:finite_descent}.
 Although this conjecture does not appear to be written down explicitly in the literature, a number of mathematicians have considered some version of it, including Mohamed Sa\"idi, who introduced the conjecture to the first author.
 Minhyong Kim informs us that Florian Pop and Akio Tamagawa were also interested in this question.}

 \begin{conj}[Selmer Section Conjecture, cf.\ {\cite{betts-stix}}] Let~$X/K$ be a smooth projective curve of genus~$\geq 2$ over a number field~$K$.
 Then

 \end{conj}

 In this paper, we propose a new strategy for proving instances of the Selmer Section Conjecture.
 The viewpoint we wish to promote, building on \cite{betts-stix}, is that $p$-adic methods for studying rational and $S$-integral points on curves can also be used to study Selmer sections.
 In \cite{betts-stix}, the first author and Jakob Stix applied the Lawrence--Venkatesh method to prove finiteness results for the Selmer section set of a general~$X$.
 In this paper, we instead demonstrate that one can use the Chabauty--Kim method to \emph{explicitly compute} the Selmer section set for particular curves.